chenyang4278/chenyang4278/README.md

 Hi, I’m Chen!
 I'm a Statistics and Computer Science student at Purdue.

-I focus on building a strong foundation in math, programming, and machine learning.
-My work is driven by clarity — in how I think, what I build, and how systems connect beneath the surface.
+Right now I'm focusing on building a strong foundation in math, programming, and machine learning.

 I approach learning by doing: solving problems, exploring data, and writing code that’s simple, efficient, and built to last.

 ---

 ### Interests
-- Data science and machine learning
+- ML models and its applications
 - Mathematical reasoning and proofs
 - Clean system and software design
-- Projects with structure, depth, and purpose
+- Calisthenics :)

 ---

 ### Tools
-- **Languages:** Python, Java, R
+- **Languages:** Python, Java, C#, R
 - **Libraries:** NumPy, pandas, scikit-learn
 - **Tools:** Git, Jupyter, VS Code, LaTeX

 ---

 ### Projects
-Most of what I’m working on is still in progress.
-What’s public reflects the groundwork — more is on the way.
+Most of what I’m working on is still in progress...

 ---